 Daylight has a direct effect on occupant health and wellbeing.
 It is also an important parameter of the building’s energy performance.
 Maximising natural daylight through building design can reduce energy consumption.
 Conversely, too much daylight is associated with overheating, glare and a lack of privacy.

-SRE undertakes detailed daylight calculations, both point in time and climate based, to optimise building design, minimise global warming potential (GWP) carbon dioxide equivalent (CO2e) emissions and maximise occupant comfort, health and wellbeing.
+SRE undertakes detailed daylight calculations, both point in time and climate based, to optimize building design, minimize global warming potential (GWP) carbon dioxide equivalent (CO2e) emissions and maximise occupant comfort, health and wellbeing.

 Read more about Internal Daylight Modelling